Coding sheet

 What is Coding Sheet?

-Nowadays, COBOL editors are used for coding programs.
-However, the same coding sheet is used as a standard and the developers have to follow these guidelines while coding the programs.
+COBOL coding sheet specifies from where each statement coding should start and how it differentiates from other statements.
+Nowadays, COBOL editors are used to code programs.
+However, the same coding sheet is standard, and developers should follow these guidelines while coding the programs.

 Coding Sheet Split